• About Texas Travel Talk

 Shops In The Fort Worth Stockyards

-Shopping is all up and down Exchange Street from one end to the other.
+Shopping is available along Exchange Street from one end to the other.
 Be sure to wear your walking shoes.
 Antiques, Texas souvenir shops, clothing stores, specialty shops with high-end jewelry, cowboy hats, etc. – you name it, it’s there.
 A must-see is M.L.
 Leddy – famous for their boots and the General Store on the corner of Main and W. Exchange Ave—providing Texas souvenirs for as long as I can remember.

 Ride The Stockyards Train

-Several train excursions leave out of the Stockyards for a family fun time.
+Several train excursions depart from the Stockyards for a fun-filled family time.
 Check the Grapevine Vintage Railroad for tours and times offered.

 If time allows, one excursion is to the small town of Grapevine and back.
 Grapevine, Texas, is another fun town to visit with its own family fun.